bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### Keyboard remapping

-By default you cannot remap that many things in OSX.
-The small utility [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/) allows you to do much crazier remappings and despite its name the tool works on all recent Macs.
+By default you cannot remap that many things in OS X. The small utility [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/) allows you to do much crazier remappings and despite its name the tool works on all recent Macs.